-Independent practitioner’s assurance report to the directors of The London Metal Exchange (the ‘LME’) in respect of the LME’s compliance with the with the IOSCO Principles for Oil Price Reporting Agencies (‘IOSCO Principles’) and adherence to its published benchmark methodologies, with regards to its administration and calculation of the Official Prices; Closing Prices; Monthly Average Settlement Prices; Notional Average Prices; LMEprecious Reference Prices (until its cessation on 22 January 2021) and LPP Prices (collectively the ‘Benchmarks’) for the period from 8 September 2020 to 31 December 2021.
+Independent practitioner’s assurance report to the directors of the London Metal Exchange (LME) in respect of the LME’s compliance with the IOSCO Principles for Oil Price Reporting Agencies (‘IOSCO Principles’) and adherence to its published benchmark methodologies, with regards to its administration and calculation of the:

-Ernst & Young LLP (‘EY’ or ‘we’) have been requested by the LME to provide you, the recipient company, firm or organisation (the ’Recipient’), with a copy of the report we prepared, on their instructions, on the LME’s compliance with the IOSCO Principles and adherence to published benchmark methodologies, with regards to its administration of the Benchmarks for the period from 8 September 2020 to 31 December 2021 (the ‘Report).
+Ernst & Young LLP (EY or we) have been requested by the LME to provide you, the recipient company, firm or organisation (the recipient), with a copy of the report we prepared, on their instructions, on the LME’s compliance with the IOSCO Principles and adherence to published benchmark methodologies, with regards to its administration of the benchmarks from 1 January 2022 to 31 December 2022 (the report).

-The Report was prepared solely for the use of the LME and addressed issues specific to them.
+The report was prepared solely for the use of the LME and addressed issues specific to them.
 Accordingly, we may not have addressed issues of relevance to you.
-Further, the Report was concluded on 19 April 2022, and we have not undertaken any further work since that time.
-Material events may therefore have occurred which will not be reflected in the Report.
+Further, the report was concluded on 27 July 2023, and we have not undertaken any further work since that time.
+Material events may therefore have occurred which will not be reflected in the report.

-Whilst we are prepared to provide a copy of the Report to the Recipients, it is only on the basis that the Recipients acknowledges and agrees that:
+Whilst we are prepared to provide a copy of the report to the recipients, it is only on the basis that the recipients acknowledges and agrees the following:

-- to the fullest extent permitted by applicable law and professional regulations, the Recipient shall indemnify the EY Persons against all claims by third parties and resulting liabilities, losses, damages, costs and expenses (including reasonable external and internal legal costs) arising out of a third party’s use of or reliance on the Report disclosed to it by or through a Recipient or at a Recipient’s request; and
+- To the fullest extent permitted by applicable law and professional regulations, the Recipient shall indemnify the EY persons against all claims by third parties and resulting liabilities, losses, damages, costs and expenses (including reasonable external and internal legal costs) arising out of a third party’s use of or reliance on the Report disclosed to it by or through a Recipient or at a recipient’s request.